Gloria Stuart: 1975–1995: Return to acting; book design

 In 1975, after nearly thirty years out of the business, Stuart decided to return to acting.
-She got an agent and was immediately cast in a small role as a woman customer in a store in the ABC television film The Legend of Lizzie Borden starring Elizabeth Montgomery.
+She got an agent and was immediately cast in a small role as a customer in a store in the ABC television film The Legend of Lizzie Borden starring Elizabeth Montgomery.
 From there, through her agent, Stuart was able to get cast in bit parts, mostly in television— including guest appearances on series such as The Waltons and Murder, She Wrote.
 Her friend, director Nancy Malone, gave her a leading role in Merlene of the Movies, a quirky film for television, and other friends gave her parts in their shows.
 In 1982 came My Favorite Year.
 Although Stuart's scene lasted moments and she had no lines, she was dancing with Peter O'Toole.
 She wrote, "It was a great privilege to work with him."
 After that, Stuart was in Jack Lemmon's drama Mass Appeal and Goldie Hawn's comedy Wildcats, then more bits and pieces in television.
 A vintage publicity photo of her was also used for the image of 'Peg', the sister of butler Alfred Pennyworth, in the 1997 film Batman & Robin.

 Stuart's husband Arthur Sheekman died in January 1978.
 Five years later, Ward Ritchie, a close friend of Stuart's first husband, Gordon Newell, sent Stuart one of his books.
 Ritchie had become a celebrated printer, book designer and printing historian.
 With his commercial Ward Ritchie Press and private Laguna Verde Imprenta press, Ritchie produced distinguished books on the arts, poetry, cookery and the American West.
-Stuart invited him to dinner and they fell in love.
+Stuart invited him to dinner, and they fell in love.
 Ritchie was seventy-eight and Stuart seventy-two.
 When Stuart first followed Ritchie into his studio and watched him pull a printed page from his 1839 English iron Albion hand press, she wanted to do it, too.
 After studying typesetting at the Women's Workshop in Los Angeles, Stuart bought her own hand press, a Vandercook SP15 and established her own private press, Imprenta Glorias.
 In 1984, Stuart was diagnosed with breast cancer, but successfully treated the disease with a lumpectomy followed by radiation.

-In the late-1980s, Stuart began experimenting making Artist's books.
+In the late-1980s, Stuart began experimenting with making Artist's books.
 She designed several, wrote the text (often poetry), set the type—carefully selecting the style of type to match the subject—printed the pages, then decorated the pages with water colors, silk screen, découpage or all three.
 She created large artist's books and books in miniature.
 Several of her books took her years to complete.
 One of them, completed in 1996 with artist Don Bachardy, is owned by the Metropolitan Museum of Art.